instructlab/dev-docs/docs/backend/api-definitions-guidelines.md

 ## Where will service API definitions live?

-Service API definitions will live a new repository github.com/instructlab/openapi.
+Service API definitions will live a new repository: `instructlab/openapi`.
 This repo will have two primary responsibilities:

 1. House the static service API definitions
 2. Build and publish any language-specific generated packages for consumption by service implementation projects (see below)